e-chou/CIS566-FA23-JellyfishDraft/README.md

 ## Submission
 - Update your README with
     - A description of your project
-    - A video of your animated jellyfish
+    - A video of your animated jellyfish ([video](https://www.youtube.com/watch?v=gXtDd1lPDmc) of how to save a video of your viewport out of Houdini)
 - Create a pull request to this repository
 - Submit your Houdini file to Canvas along with a link to your pull request